ViHak/compare-strength/README.md

 This project was built with one particular goal in mind: To provide lifters from all around the world an objective way to determine how strong they are.
 The internet is full of strength standards that are more or less arbitrary, whereas the numbers here are based on actual data from thousands of powerlifting competitions from the past 50 years or so.

-Currently the data contains results from both drug-tested and non-drug-tested powerlifting competitions.
-However, there will soon be an option to show results from drug-tested comptitions only.
 Only data from "raw" powerlifting competitions is included - raw meaning that no assisting equipment, such as [bench shirts](https://en.wikipedia.org/wiki/Bench_shirt) or squats suits, are allowed to be used in the competition.

 This project can be ran locally but you can also try it [here](https://comparestrength.com/).
 The website is hosted on an Ubuntu-based VPS and it's built on [FastAPI](https://github.com/tiangolo/fastapi).
 [Gunicorn](https://github.com/benoitc/gunicorn) is being used as a process manager for the Uvicorn workers.